mnru/hee/README.md

 ## Life Without (Implicit) Closures

-Bee doesn't have nested scopes, mutable bindings, or parameter names so closures as we know them aren't applicable.
+Bee doesn't have nested scopes, mutable bindings, or parameter names so closures as we know them aren't meaningful.
 However, we can exploit other features of the language to achieve similar results.

     : generate-free'    -- xs x